slasinis99/DnD-Encounter-Generator/README.md

 ## Creating the PDF
 Once you have a list of monsters and a name for your encounter, you can run the **build_encounter** method making sure to fill in the **encounter_name** and **monster_list** parameters.
 Running the script will then produce **main.pdf**.
 An example of the final product can be found in the repository.

+## Note
+Now that you have some monsters stored in the save file, you do not need to retype the stat block ever again.
+That is, as your compendium of stat blocks grows in size, the time spent creating encounters will greatly diminish.
+This works excellently if you know your players will come up against the same types of enemies in several encounters, but do not want to flip between a million pages in the middle of combat to find their respective stat blocks.